 Creating a Schedule

-To create a schedule for a profile, select the profile on the main screen and click the Schedule button (you can also click the Schedule button when modifying a profile).
+To create a schedule for a profile, select the profile on the main screen and click the Schedule button (you can also create a schedule when modifying a profile).
 If there is no schedule for the profile, a dialog box will appear (if you have a schedule already then a different window will appear - see Modifying a Schedule below).

 On Windows, by default, you are not allowed to use blank/empty passwords when scheduling tasks.
 If this is the case on your installation of Windows then a prompt will appear asking you if you would like the restriction removed (no prompt is given if the restriction has already been removed):